sia007/voice-bot-challenge/ARCHITECTURE.md

 draft — the rubric asks for well-described bugs over a long list of nitpicks, and that kind of judgment call needs a human pass, not raw model output shipped as-is.

+## Evidence of iteration

+Two concrete things changed after reviewing real call output, not just theoretical design choices:

+1. **The caller-bot originally always spoke first.** Early transcripts showed it talking over the practice line's own automated greeting/IVR ("Para Español, oprima el 2"), which sometimes confused the model into briefly responding as if it were the receptionist rather than the patient.
+Fix: added a short listen-first window (`_greet_if_silent` in `server.py`) — the bot now only opens the call itself if the other side stays silent for ~3.5 seconds; if the line has its own greeting, our bot waits for it to finish and lets normal turn-taking take over.

+2. **The bug analyzer's per-call prompt undersold a serious, recurring issue.** Reviewing transcripts by hand turned up a pattern the auto-generated report had scattered across six separate calls as minor, differently-labeled issues (e.g. "lack of empathy," "abrupt call termination") — when it was actually one systemic bug: the agent defaults to a fake "transferring you now" that immediately hangs up whenever it can't resolve a request in-line.
+The per-transcript prompt was rewritten to explicitly check whether the patient's original request was actually resolved by the end of the call (not just whether the phrasing sounded polite), and a second cross-call pass (`analyze_cross_call_patterns` in `bug_analyzer.py`) was added that reads every call's findings together specifically to catch this kind of pattern that's invisible when each transcript is judged in isolation.

 ## Data flow summary